StackVista/stackstate-docs/configure/security/authentication/file.md

 StackState includes three default roles - Administrator, Power user and Guest.
 The permissions assigned to each default role and instructions on how to create other roles can be found in the [RBAC documentation](/configure/security/rbac/role_based_access_control.md).

+## Set up file based authentication

-## Kubernetes
+### Kubernetes

+To configure file based authentication on Kubernetes, StackState users need to be configured in the `authentication.yaml` file.

-If you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest you would need to include the below configuration in the file `authentication.yaml`.
+For example, if you want to have three users, `admin-demo`, `power-user-demo` and `guest-demo`, with the three default roles Administrator, Power user and Guest you would need to include the below configuration in `authentication.yaml`.

 {% tabs %}
-{% tab title="`authentication.yaml`" %}
+{% tab title="authentication.yaml" %}
 ```yaml
 stackstate:
   authentication: